likecoin/oice/README.md

 In case of a database upgrade needed, just run

-- `docker-compose exec -ti oice-server alembic -c example.ini upgrade head`
+- `docker-compose exec oice-server alembic -c example.ini upgrade head`

 while the `oice-server` and mysql container is running